 This blog post explains what segmenting is, how to teach it, and how to apply it to your spelling lessons.
 And be sure to grab the free printable so you can start teaching segmenting right away!

 Segmenting is the ability to hear the individual sounds in words.
-It improves phonological awareness and long-term spelling comprehension.
+It improves phonological awareness and long-term spelling ability.

 Think of segmenting as the opposite of blending.
 When we speak, we blend sounds together to make a word.
 In segmenting, we take the individual sounds apart.
-For example, there are three separate sounds in the word ham.
+For example, say the word ham aloud and listen for the three separate sounds:

 In the word shrimp, there are five separate speech sounds.
 Even though there are six letters, the SH phonogram represents the single sound of /sh/.

-Segmenting can be taught using colored tokens, coins, or squares of paper.
-You can see a demonstration of how we teach it in the video below.
+Segmenting can also be taught using tokens, coins, or squares of paper.
+You can see a demonstration in the video below.

-After the student is able to segment words into speech sounds using tokens, we move on to segmenting words using letter tiles.
+After your child is able to segment words into speech sounds using tokens, move on to segmenting words using letter tiles or the letter tiles app.
 It is a simple transition: the student still segments the word aloud, but instead of pulling down a token, he pulls down a letter tile for each sound.